amplab/training/ampcamp/getting-started.md

 #### On-site Participants
 You should have received a USB stick containing the training materials.
 If you do not have one, please ask a TA.

+If you cannot use the USB stick or would prefer to download a zip file with the USB stick's contents, please click <a href="http://10.225.217.159/ampcamp5-usb.zip">here</a>.

 #### Remote Participants
 Please download the USB stick's contents from
 <a href="http://d12yw77jruda6f.cloudfront.net/ampcamp5-usb.zip">here</a>.